jakored1/com-pi-nion/README.md

 - `displayPartial messageBold <TEXT_MESSAGE>` - display text message at the center of the screen without fully clearing screen
 - `sleep X` - wait X seconds before moving to next action

+Please note, the `main.py` script needs to run as root to fully work (because we use the command `nmcli device wifi connect...` to connect to the hotspot which requires root privileges)

 Tips:
 - It is not required to run `clear` as the first action, the screen is cleared before iterating over the actions.
 - Don't run `displayPartial` and then `display` directly after.
 If you want to run `displayPartial` and then `display`, you should add a `clear` after the `displayPartial` or the `display` might not work properly.